-Gottfried Wilhelm Leibniz, German philosopher at XVIII century noticed: living creatures are capable of doing work and almost called this phenomenon vis viva which is translated as "living force".
-Later, at the beginning of XIX century, doctor Thomas Young, watching the sailboats from the English Channel coast, rightly observed that the wind easily carries the ships, without being a living creature.
-He probably loved Greek more, so Hellenic words "a repository of work" transformed in term energy which is still used nowadays.
+Gottfried Wilhelm Leibniz, a German philosopher at XVIII century, noticed: living creatures are capable of doing work and almost called this phenomenon vis viva which is translated as "living force".
+Later, at the beginning of the XIX century, doctor Thomas Young, watching the sailboats from the English Channel coast, rightly observed that the wind easily carries the ships without being a living creature.
+He probably loved Greek more, so Hellenic words "a repository of work" transformed into the term energy which is still used nowadays.

 Energy unit in the SI system - Joule, named after an English brewer, James Prescott Joule, who in the course of dark ale manufacturing has found that it requires 778 foot-pounds of work to heat one pound of water by one degree Fahrenheit (1 Btu) and thus found correspondence between the kinetic and thermal energy.
 (Traditional British unit foot-pound is the work that is needed to raise 1 pound weight on one foot against the force of gravity)

 One foot-pound equals 1,356 joules.
 And one calorie (the amount of heat required to raise the temperature of one gram of water by one degree Celsius) is equal to 4.18 joule.

-To convert one unit of energy to other we offer you the following calculator:
+To convert one unit of energy to another, we offer you the following calculator: